noodldocs/noodldocs.github.io/2.3/nodes/visual/group.md

 ### Placement

 **Pos X**
 The X position of the node.
-Either relative to its parent top left corner or relative to its layouted position depending on the _Position_ property.
+Either relative to its parent top left corner or relative to its layout position depending on the _Position_ property.
 Can be specified in pixels or as a percentage of its parent's width.

 **Pos Y**
-The Y position of the node either relative to its parent's top left corner or relative to its layouted position depending on the _Position_ property.
+The Y position of the node either relative to its parent's top left corner or relative to its layout position depending on the _Position_ property.
 Can be specified in pixels or as a percentage of its parent's height.

 **Rotation**
 The rotation in degrees.